What I can offer for you and your family

 – If a video is requested, please provide the equipment.

 Immediate postpartum support for bonding and feeding for 1-3 hours after birth

-– As a CLEC, I can help with the first breastfeeding session
+– As a CLEC, I can help with the first nursing session.

-– I can remember and help you achieve any postpartum wishes you have
+– I can remember and help you achieve your postpartum wishes.

 – I can get you and your partner/support person(s) something to eat, take informal baby/family photos and get you any information/resources you need right away.